Autumn Show 2026

 - Ralli Challenge Cup: Highest number of points* in Cookery, Handicrafts, Photography & Art sections in all 3 shows.

-- Davy Challenge Cup: Highest number of points* in Floral Art sections, all 3 shows.
+- Davy Challenge Cup: Highest number of points* in Floral Art sections, in all 3 shows.

 - The Children’s Trophy: (6 yrs & under) Highest number of points* in all 3 shows.